Faith leaders criticize Fairfax school board for delaying vote on adding four religious holidays to calendar

 The letter also urged board members to “move forward with confidence and conviction” to approve adding the four new holidays as soon as possible.

-Board Chairwoman Ricardy Anderson did not immediately respond to a request for comment Wednesday.
+Board Chair Ricardy Anderson did not immediately respond to a request for comment Wednesday.
 Fairfax Superintendent Scott Brabrand, who was copied on the letter, wrote in a statement that updating the calendar is one of “many critical issues” facing his school system at this point of the pandemic — adding that returning children to classrooms safely is “essential in this moment.”

 “We deeply appreciate and respect the careful thought and work that our community, especially the Religious Observances task force, has contributed,” Brabrand wrote, “as we move forward to ensure that our school calendar reflects the incredibly diverse community we serve.”